5 Facts About Teledermoscopy: Part 1

 by The DermEngine Team on Jan 2, 2019

-Despite the benefits brought by teledermoscopy and the ease with which it can provide dermoscopic images from patients with poor access to in-clinic professional skincare,1 there is still some confusion about the scope and utility of this practice.
-Part 1 of this article will discuss the benefits of the widespread use of teledermoscopy as a complementing service to personal consultations by looking at the the common facts around this topic.
-Part 2 instead, will focus on most common teledermoscopy myths that still persist in the field.
+Despite the benefits brought by teledermoscopy and ease of dermoscopic imaging from patients with poor access to in-clinic professional skincare,1 there is still some confusion about the scope and utility of this practice.
+Part 1 of this article will discuss the benefits of the widespread use of teledermoscopy as a complementing service to consultations by looking at the the common facts around this topic.
+Part 2 instead, will focus on most common teledermoscopy myths that may persist in the field at the time of writing.

-The following facts will look to shed light on the true power of this approach and how it helps in the fight against skin cancer.
+The following facts will shed a light on the true power of the teledermoscopy approach and how it helps in the fight against skin cancer.

-1. Ease of access: teledermoscopy can be practiced by any skin professional that can have access to a platform supporting the service.
-Cloud-based dermatology software such as DermEngine are able to securely connect with remote servers, allowing for the exchange and clinical analysis of dermoscopic images.
+1. Ease of access: teledermoscopy can be practiced by any skin professional with access to a platform supporting the service.
+Cloud-based dermatology software such as DermEngine are able to securely connect with remote servers, allowing for the exchange and clinical analysis of dermoscopic images and expands the reach of dermatological expertise.

 2. Improvement of skin cancer diagnosis accuracy: the level of detail attained by teledermoscopy can have a much better insight in the potential malignancy of skin lesions.
-In fact, the use of MoleScope and other mobile dermoscopes can produce dermatology-quality imaging for further examination.
+In fact, the use of MoleScope and other digital dermoscopes can produce dermatology-quality imaging for further examination on a larger screen.

 3. Reduction of unnecessary biopsies: the higher degree of skin lesion observation obtained with teledermoscopy has allowed dermatologists to improve the accuracy in diagnosis the nature of such lesions without having to probe each of them with an invasive specimen extraction procedure for biopsy.